slochower/smirnoff-host-guest-manuscript/manuscript.md

 | −TΔS° | GAFF v1.7 | 2.21 | [1.74, 2.68] | -1.38 | [-1.90, -0.86] | 0.43 | [0.16, 0.68] | 0.95 | [0.54, 1.38] | -1.41 | [-0.96, -1.89] | 0.32 | [0.50, 0.10] |
 | −TΔS° | GAFF v1.7 | 2.21 | [1.74, 2.68] | -1.38 | [-1.90, -0.86] | 0.43 | [0.16, 0.68] | 0.95 | [0.54, 1.38] | -1.41 | [-0.96, -1.89] | 0.32 | [0.50, 0.10] |

-Table: Predicted thermodynamic properties for each force field relative to experiment. {#tbl:statistics}
+Table: Predicted thermodynamic properties for each force field relative to experiment in kcal/mol. {#tbl:statistics}

 ### Guest preferences for binding in the primary or secondary orientation
 The asymmetry of the hosts and the guests leads to two distinct bound states for each host-guest pair: one where the functional group of the guest sits at the primary face of the host and another where the functional group of the guest sits at the secondary face (@fig:cavity).